xidr/xidr/README.md

-A Unity developer with some understanding of graphics programming
+I am a Unity developer with some understanding of graphics programming

 Check out my site for more info: https://xidriel.me/